erikgaas/erikg/blogposts/sample_blog.md

     ]
 ```

-A React app would consume this JSON payload and transform it into your desired HTML code.
+A React app would then consume this JSON payload and transform it into HTML:

 ```js
 function BlogCard({ blog }) {